‘Jedi Academy’ Was the Game That Helped Me Come Out of the Closet

 Article continues after the video below

 And yet I’ve been unable to forget the one video game that taught me to accept myself.
-So many games have delivered into my life enriching experiences that have changed my mode of thinking or gripped me with their unfettered cleverness, but in this single area, games have never since delivered.
+So many games have delivered into my life enriching experiences which have changed my mode of thinking or gripped me with their unfettered cleverness, but in this single area games have never since delivered.

+On Noisey: We Went to Gaytimes to Find Out If Australia’s Queers Need Their Own ‘Gay’ Music Festival

 We’ll be marching in London Pride in full-on gaming cosplay.
 The servers of DOTA 2 will likely never show me an enlightening experience as happened with Jedi Academy, but I don’t care because games are once again bringing me closer to people and teaching me how to love myself.